serbanlex/syneto-python-labs/README.md

 # syneto-python-labs
-This is my work done through my experience at Syneto's Python lab.
+This is my work done through my experience at the "Time Machine" Syneto Python lab.